Getting lost is frustrating. When you don’t know which way to go or what happens next, you get anxious and angry.

 The project is not officially a project, and the client is not officially a client until a contract is signed.
 So do not skip this step of the client onboarding process!

 You shouldn’t start work until you’ve gotten an initial payment.
 How you choose to split this up is up to you, or may depend on the size of the project.
-Many designers do a 50/50 split with 50% due at contract signing, and 50% due at project completion, but you could also charge the remaining 50% after a certain time period, like 30 days.
+Many designers do a 50/50 split with 50% due at contract signing, and 50% due at project completion, but you could also charge the remaining 50% after a certain time period, like 30 days, which I find to be FAR better because it prevents clients from delaying projects.

-The important part is to get payment to secure the project and ensure you get paid!
+The important part is to get payment to secure the project and ensure you get paid, then make sure you get paid regularly during the project.

 Wait, didn’t we already send this?